-Funding Other Post Employment Benefit Obligation (OPEB)
+Funding Other Post-Employment Benefits Obligation (OPEB)

-In FY 13/14, the City planned to begin partial funding of an OPEB Trust Fund for retiree medical benefits.
-The City has historically contributed the Minimum Employer Contribution required under the Public Employees' Medical and Hospital Care Act (PEMHCA).
-The FY 13/14 annual cost of retiree health care benefits was \$27,000.
-After evaluating three different providers, the City chose the California Employer's Retirement Benefit Trust Fund (CERBT), which is administered by the same public agency that manages the City's retirement plan.
-While the City planned to establish the fund with a \$30,000 contribution, a decision was made to fully fund the actuarially determined contribution of \$43,000.
+The City created an OPEB trust fund in FY 2013/14.
+Before prefunding the OPEB Liability, the City historically contributed the Minimum Employer Contribution required under the Public Employees' Medical and Hospital Care Act (PEMHCA).
 The transition from "pay as you go" financing to full funding, reduced the City's long-term liability from \$1,011,800 to \$657,500.
-In the FY 14/15 Adopted and FY 15/16 Planned Budgets the City has planned to fully fund the annual actuarially determined contribution amount.
+In the FY 16/17 Adopted and FY 17/18 Planned Budgets the City has planned to fully fund the annual actuarially determined contribution amount.